Filter & Align: Leveraging Human Knowledge to Curate Image-Text Data: Method

 \subsection{Reward Model Training}

-Inspired by InstructGPT~\cite{instructgpt}, we propose to train a reward model to learn the human preference knowledge on COCO-HF dataset.
-This reward model is designed to capture the subtleties of human preferences, thereby serving as an automatic, yet human-like, arbiter for aligning image-text correspondences. (seen in~\cref{fig:method} Step 2).
+Inspired by InstructGPT~\citep{instructgpt}, we propose to train a reward model to learn the human preference knowledge on this newly developed COCO-HF dataset.
+This reward model is designed to capture the subtleties of human preferences, thereby serving as an automatic, yet human-like, arbiter for aligning image-text correspondences (seen in Figure~\ref{fig:method} Step 2).

-We transform the preference annotations as rankings and formulate the training of the reward model as a pairwise ranking problem.
-For each given image $I$ in the COCO-HF dataset, we have $k \in [8, 10]$ textual captions ranked by human labelers, which are denoted as $x_{1}, x_{2}, ..., x_{k}$.
+Specifically, we transform the preference annotations as rankings and formulate the training of the reward model as a pairwise ranking problem.
+For each given image $I$ in the COCO-HF dataset, we have $m \in [8, 10]$ textual captions ranked by human labelers, which are denoted as $x_{1}, x_{2}, ..., x_{m}$.
 If $x_{i}$ is better than $x_{j}$, we organize $(I, x_{i}, x_{j})$ as a comparison pair.
-This produces at most $C^{2}_{k}$ comparison pairs for each image.
-Then, we follow the Bradley-Terry model~\cite{rank,instructgpt} of preferences to define the pair-wise loss function as:
+This produces at most $C^{2}_{m}$ comparison pairs for each image.
+Then, we follow the Bradley-Terry model~\citep{rank,instructgpt} of preferences to define the pair-wise loss function as: